PiggiesGoSqueal/json_file_simplifier/README.md

 ## Requirements for Compiling the Program Yourself:
 - A C++ compiler that supports C++17 features.
 - Windows with WSL or Linux I think.

-## How I could improve this program in the future:
-- Make it run faster / more efficiently
-- Allow it to recursively find input files within the "InputFiles" directory.
-And recursively write output files in the "OutputFiles" directory.
-That way, I could just add the "1.13" and "1.14" folders (with all MC recipe files in them) into "InputFiles" and have it do all of them in one run of the program.
-Would save time.

 ## Other Information:
 - The date of creating this program was 10/13/2019 and is intended to be used with my Anti-Shop-Exploits program to convert JSON files to easier to read files that can be read by the program.
 With the way I intend to use it, I will only need to run this program once per Minecraft version that comes out (1.13, 1.14, 1.15, etc) then I can just store the output files into the Anti-Shop-Exploits directory recipes section.